 The best Byron Bay beaches

 Australia is home to some of the most stunning beaches in the world.
 There are particularly some great beaches in the cool town of Byron Bay!
 These beaches not only feature crystal clear water, cute coves, and coastal walks but also iconic lighthouses.
-Whether you’ve got a weekend away for a surf trip, on a family vacation, or just want to sunbake all day long, you’ll be spoiled for choice in Byron Bay.
+Whether you’ve got a weekend away for a surf trip, on a family vacation, or you are on an East Coast road trip, you’ll be spoiled for choice in Byron Bay.

 The best Byron Bay beaches